-How does our perception of status relate to health and success?
-Researchers have come up with an interesting way to examine social status, proposing the question in a new study: what happens when status isn’t known?
+Researchers have come up with an interesting way to examine social status, proposing the following question in a 2016 study: “What happens when status isn’t known?”

-“Another, perhaps more important aspect of status is certainty of social status," says postdoctoral researcher Jessica Vandeleest.
-She and Brianne Beisner, both associate project scientists in the Department of Population Health and Reproduction, UC Davis School of Veterinary Medicine and the center's Brain, Mind and Behavior Unit, headed up a study to find out its effects in macaque monkeys.
+“Another, perhaps more important aspect of status is certainty of social status,” says postdoctoral researcher Jessica Vandeleest.
+She, along with Brianne Beisner — both associate project scientists at UC Davis School of Veterinary Medicine — headed up the study to find out the effects of social uncertainty on macaque monkeys.

 The researchers examined how perceived social rank and rank could predict risk factors of poor health.
 The researchers tested the macaques for pro-inflammatory proteins (interleukin-6 (IL-6), tumor necrosis factor-alpha (TNF-α), and C-reactive protein (CRP), which were chosen because their presence can indicate a higher risk of diseases, such as type 2 diabetes and atherosclerosis.